ChangkunYe/OpenSetLabelShift/README.md

 ```
 bash ./test_OSLS.sh
 ```
 The performance will be printed.
-Import performance will be recorded in "./results/ood/".
+Important performance will be recorded in "./results/ood/" as ".csv" files (folder will be created automatically).

 ## License